-- 1. To re-elect each of Dr. Samuel L. Barker and Karin L. Walker, nominees for Class 1 directors, to our Board of Directors; - 2.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; - 3.
-To approve a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 500,000 shares; and - 4.
+- 1. To re-elect each of Spiro Rombotis and Dr. Brian Schwartz, nominees for Class 2 directors, to our Board of Directors; - 2.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - 3.
+To approve a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 900,000 shares; and - 4.
 To approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement.

-Also at the annual meeting, the holders of our 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") may elect Dr. Kenneth M. Ferguson, nominee for Class 1 director, to represent the holders of the Preferred Stock by occupying one of the two director positions created by virtue of the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.
+Also at the annual meeting, the holders of our 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") may elect Dr. Samuel L. Barker, nominee for Class 2 director, to represent the holders of the Preferred Stock by occupying one of the two director positions created by virtue of the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.
+Dr. Barker has advised the Company that he will resign from the Board of Directors as a Class 1 director immediately prior to his election as a Class 2 director.
 In addition, the Company will transact any other business that may properly be presented before the annual meeting or at any adjournment or postponement thereof.